 I remember at a previous company I worked for we had an intranet named MILO.
 MILO stood for “Mountains of Information Logically Organized”.
 After finding out MILO contained over 92000 pages of information, I remember thinking “hey… that makes sense”.
 When a manager didn’t have an answer for you they would usually reply “go ask MILO”.
 MILO was our go-to with a personality all her own.

-Our SQuintranet displays photos from our company events, lists all our employee information, houses our documents, allows us to fill out and submit our time sheets online and much much more.
-SQuintranet is a helpful and reliable part of Intranet Connections and really helps to promote our unique company culture.
-Because the name is unique and kind of odd, it has stuck and is used on a daily basis.
-“It’s on SQuintranet”, “Check out SQuintranet”, “E just had her baby girl, see Berlin’s pic on SQuintranet”.
+IConIC displays photos from our company events, lists all our employee information, houses our documents, allows us to fill out and submit our time sheets online and much much more.
+It’s a helpful and reliable part of IC Thrive and helps to promote our unique company culture.
+Because the name is a play on words, it has stuck and is used on a daily basis.
+“It’s on IConIC”, “Check out IConIC”, “E just had her baby girl, see Berlin’s pic on IConIC”.

-With over 1,600 customers and 14 years in the intranet software business, we hear some pretty unique and creative intranet names.
-My favorite are those who personalize the intranet name in relation to their business processes such as The Bob Moore Auto Group’s “Glove Box”, The San Diego Humane Society’s “Fetch” and Specialty Food Association’s “The Chef”.
+With over 20 years in the intranet software business, we hear some pretty unique and creative intranet names.
+My favorite are those who personalize the intranet name in relation to their business processes such as:

 Some of our customers take the idea of the intranet as a central internal communication system into account when naming their intranet.
-Such examples include The Canadian Automobile Associations “CAA Connect”, The Lewis Group UK’s “Talking Point”, Muskegon County’s “The Link” and Douglas Library’s “Staff Connect”.
+Such examples include:

 Naming your intranet doesn’t have to be complicated, and there are lots of articles and resources out there that offer suggestions and ideas on creative intranet names.
 It is really just a way to engage your users with your new intranet system, and give your intranet manager, who sat through all those demos, compiled all the data, and eventually chose an intranet system, a chance to have a bit of fun.